Vajalol/VUI/ModuleReview.md

 9. ✅ VUIAuctionator: Implemented all tabs and features matching original Auctionator
 10. ✅ VUICC: Implemented digital cooldown counter with all features from OmniCC

+**All low-priority modules have been implemented:**
+1. ✅ VUIConsumables: Implemented comprehensive consumable tracking system
+2. ✅ VUIPositionOfPower: Implemented power position tracking for all resource types
+3. ✅ VUIMissingRaidBuffs: Created buff tracking system for all raid buffs
+4. ✅ VUIHealerMana: Implemented healer detection and mana tracking system

-**Next steps:**
+**Next steps completed:**
-1. Address remaining medium-priority feature parity issues:
+1. ✅ All medium-priority feature parity issues addressed:
    - ✅ Implement Details_TWW
    - ✅ Update VUIepf to handle The War Within
    - ✅ Update VUIKeystones for The War Within